- Table of Contents

 Active Listening

 One of the foundational elements of empathy is active listening.
-When engaging in conversations with your team members, give them your full attention.
+When conversing with your team members, give them your full attention.
 Put aside distractions, maintain eye contact, and avoid interrupting.
 Show genuine interest in what they have to say and ask clarifying questions to ensure you understand their perspective fully.
 Remember, listening isn't just about hearing words; it's about understanding the emotions and underlying meaning behind them.

 Seek Diverse Perspectives